ensisoft/detonator/README.md

    but also copies other assets such as GLSL shader files.
 Without the installation step things will not work correctly!
 2. After building launch the Editor from the editor/dist folder.
 3. *In the Editor:* Open your game's workspace folder.
 This is the folder that contains the workspace.json and content.json files.
-   In Gamestudio this is essentially your "project" (It's simply a folder with those two specific files in it).
+   In DETONATOR 2D this is essentially your "project" (It's simply a folder with those two specific files in it).
 4. *In the Editor:* Package your content.
 (Workspace|Package).
 Select the assets you want to package (most likely everything).
    When the packaging process is complete your selected output directory will contain the following:
    1. The game resources copied over, i.e. shaders, textures, font files etc.